robertoleonecicognani/Online-Reactable/README.md

 <img align="left" src="readMeImages/connections.png"  width="200%" >

 ## How is Audio Created?
-We used Tone.js, for effects, timing the melody, and Audio Context handling [ * ](https://tonejs.github.io/) We also needed a wrapper class for Tone.js for bypassing elements on the fly [ * ](https://github.com/Tonejs/Tone.js/issues/187#issuecomment-705409761)
+We used Tone.js, for effects, timing the melody, and Audio Context handling.[ * ](https://tonejs.github.io/) We also needed a wrapper class for Tone.js for bypassing elements on the fly.[ * ](https://github.com/Tonejs/Tone.js/issues/187#issuecomment-705409761)
-Pure-knob library for creating/drawing the knobs, for changing the parameters of each button, partially customized by us [ * ](https://www.cssscript.com/canvas-javascript-knob-dial-component/)
+The project also uses Pure-knob library[ * ](https://www.cssscript.com/canvas-javascript-knob-dial-component/) for creating/drawing the knobs, for changing the parameters of each button, partially customized by us.
+This library is under Apache v2 license.[ * ](http://www.apache.org/licenses/LICENSE-2.0)
-A helper envelope function that lets us change envelope on the fly [ * ](https://codepen.io/ScarpMetal/pen/LyxMGx) Custom functions that we wrote that connects everything
+A helper envelope function that lets us change envelope on the fly.[ * ](https://codepen.io/ScarpMetal/pen/LyxMGx) Custom functions that we wrote that connects everything